oktadev/okta-blog/_source/_posts/2019-03-12-oauth2-spring-security-guide.md

 Okta is a SaaS (software-as-service) authentication and authorization provider.
 We provide free accounts to developers so they can develop OIDC apps with no fuss.

-{% include setup/cli.md type="web" framework="Okta Spring Boot Starter" %}
+{% include setup/cli.md type="web" loginRedirectUri="http://localhost:8080/login/oauth2/code/okta" logoutRedirectUri="http://localhost:8080" %}

+You'll need to use the values from the generated `.okta.env` to configure OIDC in your Spring Boot apps.

 ## Create a New Spring Boot App